technofocus-pte/msfbrcanlytcsrio/Labguide/Usecase 01/Usecase01.md

     few of the columns, and finally write it as a delta table in the **Tables** section of the lakehouse to persist with the data.

+3. Use the **+ Code** icon below the cell output to add a new code cell to the notebook, and enter the following code in it.
+Click on **▷ Run cell** button and review the output

-    In this cell, you create three different Spark dataframes, each referencing an existing delta table.
+4. In this cell, you create three different Spark dataframes, each referencing an existing delta table.
     ```
     df_fact_sale = spark.read.table("wwilakehouse.fact_sale")